 The Cross Patée.
 One of the most beautiful and most widely used forms of the decorative cross.
-Its four arms curve outward, and its outer edges are straight. variations of this cross exist.
+Its four arms curve outward, and its outer edges are straight.
+Many variations of this cross exist.
 If each outer edge is pointed, it is a Cross Patée Fitched throughout.
 If the outer edges curve outward, it is a Cross Patée Convex.
 If they curve inward, it is called the Cross Patée Concave.
 If scalloped, it is the Cross Patée Invected.
 If designed within a circle, it is the Cross Alisée Patée, etc. If the design is large, the Cross Patée ought to be shown in outline only.
 A very fine design is obtained by combining the Cross Patée with the Cross Quadrate.
 This is known as the Cross Patée Quadrate.
-Scores of pleasing variations may be obtained by combining the Cross Patée with other forms, such as the Cross Patonce, the Cross Fleury, the Cross Clechée, etc.
+Scores of pleasing variations may be obtained by combining the Cross Fleury, the Cross Clechée, etc. The Reise Conce, the Cross Fleury, the Cross Clechée, etc.